 When the panel is properly angled, it will capture sun-rays and convert it into DC energy.
 In turn, the DC energy gets converted to AC energy via an inverter, which you can use inside the home for your loads. (tv, fridge, lighting, etc)

-TYPES OF SOLAR PANELS
+WHAT TYPE OF SOLAR PANELS I CAN BUY?

 The panels are classified into three classes: mono-crystalline (single crystal), poly-crystalline (multiple crystals), or amorphous silicon.